 Charity through Service: Leadership projects, organized local area service projects (senior students help plan, locate, and coordinate service events).

 The Pathways to Strengthen Relationships: Restoring an important relationship (parents, family, and friends) is essential to any progression toward independence.
-ATC provides young adults with the chance to develop healthy relationship skills needed.
+ATC delivers young adults with the chance to develop healthy relationship skills needed.

 Family Relationships: Family and students working together, conference calls with student, family and therapist, relationship workbooks for both families and students.

-Active, Involved and Positive Social Life: "Achievers Club" (under direction of LMFT), actively involved in regional community, students discover and learn purpose, vision, and strategy.
+Active, Involved and Positive Social Life: "Achievers Club" (under direction of LMFT), actively involved in regional community, clients discover and learn purpose, vision, and strategy.

 ATC offers a powerful, life changing curriculum that will be a foundation leading to healthy adult living.
 Through our programs and treatment, we feel that it is possible to achieve total independence.
 Call At The Crossroads today at (866) 439-0354 to know your options.